| | |

 The Buonpane Family Italian Pickled Hot Peppers

-Jim has a second cousin named Pete whose real name is John but has always gone by the name of Pete.
-He is an avid gardener and hand-in-hand with his gardening is his passion for canning.
+Jim’s second cousin Pete whose real name is John, is an avid gardener and hand-in-hand with his gardening is his passion for canning.

-One of his recipe which he so generously passed on to our family is for Italian Canned Pickled Hot Peppers.
-The peppers can be made either mild or hot depending on how many hot peppers you put in the mix.
-The peppers can be used as a side dish, a condiment or sometimes in our family the peppers or just put on toast and eaten as a meal.
+Use peppers that are a variety of peppers, sweet/mild or hot depending on how hot you want your recipe.
+The peppers can be used as a side dish, a condiment, on charcuterie boards, or sometimes in our family, the peppers are just put on toast and eaten as a meal.

 Hot Peppers close up